CosmWasm/sylvia-book/src/basics/good-practices.md

 I encourage you to go to generated file to see what the schema looks like.

-The problem is that unfortunately creating this binary makes our project fail to compile on the Wasm target - which is in the end the most important one.
-Hopefully we don't need to build the schema binary for the Wasm target - let's allign the `.cargo/config` file:
+The problem is that unfortunately creating this binary makes our project fail to compile on the Wasm target - which is the most important in the end.
+Hopefully, we don't need to build the schema binary for the Wasm target - let's align the `.cargo/config` file:

 ```rust,noplayground
 [alias]